EntireNewsProject/Android-App/README.md

   - The ability to login and sync saved news articles across multiple devices
   - Search for news articles

-Main goal: Design an app with current responsive user interface, so that everyone can use it without the need to learn new stuff.
+Main goal: Design an app with current responsive user interface (with interactive animations), so that everyone can use it without the need to learn new stuff.
 As soon as the user opens the app, it will collect and display the user with fresh and trending news.

 ### Requirements -
 - Language